abarker/pytest-helper/doc/sphinx_docs/index.rst

 Installation
 ============

-The easiest way to install is to use `pip`, which works well with virtual environments and allows for easy uninstallation.
-Either download the zipped directory from `the pytest-helper GitHub
+The easiest way to install is to install from PyPI using pip:
-<https://github.com/abarker/pytest-helper>`_ and unzip it, or else use `git` to
-clone the GitHub repo.
-Go to the root of the downloaded directory tree and run this command:

 .. code-block:: bash

-   pip install .
+   pip install pytest-helper

-Alternately, you can run the package's `setup.py` program directly with `python setup.py install`.
-Or, you can just add the `pytest_helper/src` subdirectory to your `PYTHONPATH` environment variable.
+Alternately, you can download or clone the repository directory from `the pytest-helper GitHub pages <https://github.com/abarker/pytest-helper>`_ and then install using `pip install .` or `python setup.py install` from the root directory (pip is preferred).
+In lieu of installing you can just add the `pytest_helper/src` subdirectory to your `PYTHONPATH` environment variable.

 Functions to help in running tests
 ==================================